Pepper-Crusted Pork Tenderloin

 - Prep Time: 5 minutes

 - Cooking Time: 25 minutes

-- Roast 25 to 30 minutes or until an instant-read thermometer registers 145°F or to desired doneness.
+- Roast 25 – 30 minutes or until an instant-read thermometer registers 145°F, or to desired doneness.
 Remove pork from oven and let stand 10 minutes.

 - Meanwhile, for the sauce, in a small nonstick saucepan heat oil over medium heat.
-Add shallots; cook 3 to 5 minutes or until softened.
-Stir in vinegar and mirin; bring to boiling.
-Reduce heat; simmer 10 to 15 minutes or until slightly thickened.
+Add shallots and cook 3 – 5 minutes, or until softened.
+Stir in vinegar and mirin.
+Bring to a boil.
+Reduce heat and simmer 10 – 15 minutes or until slightly thickened.

 - Slice pork and transfer to a serving platter.
 Spoon sauce over pork and serve.